-The Isomorphic Strings problem asks us to determine if two strings s
+The Isomorphic Strings problem asks us to determine if two strings s and t are isomorphic.

 Two strings are isomorphic if the characters in one string can be replaced to get the other string, while maintaining the following conditions: